nmoniz/gubgub/README.md

 	<-ctx.Done()
 }
 ```

-## Topic Benchmarks
+## Topics

+Topics are what this is all about.
+You publish to a topic and you subscribe to a topic.
+That is it.

-So far GubGub implements 2 kinds of topics:
+GubGub offers 2 kinds of topics:

-  * **SyncTopic** - Publishing blocks until the message was delivered.
+  * **SyncTopic** - Publishing blocks until the message was delivered to all subscribers.
+  Subscribing blocks until the subscriber is registered.

+  * **AsyncTopic** - Publishing schedules the message to be eventually delivered.
+  Subscribing schedules a subscriber to be eventually registered.
+  Only message delivery is garanteed.

+The type of topic does not relate to how messages are actually delivered.
+Currently we deliver messages sequenctially (each subscriber gets the message one after the other).

+## Benchmarks

-  Subscribers speed and number **will** have a direct impact the publishing performance.
+  * **SyncTopic** - Subscribers speed and number **will** have a direct impact the publishing performance.
   Under the right conditions (few and fast subscribers) this is the most performant topic.

-  * **AsyncTopic** - Publishing schedules the message to be eventually delivered.
-  Subscribers speed and number **will not** directly impact the publishing perfomance at the cost of some publishing overhead.
+  * **AsyncTopic** - Subscribers speed and number **will not** directly impact the publishing perfomance at the cost of some publishing overhead.
   This is generally the most scalable topic.

-The following benchmarks are just for reference on how the number of subscribers and their speed impact the publishing performance:
+The following benchmarks are just for topic comparison regarding how the number of subscribers and their speed can impact the publishing performance:

 ```
 BenchmarkAsyncTopic_Publish/10_NoOp_Subscribers-8         	 2047338	       498.7 ns/op